North American Studies Programme

 The North American Studies Programme is proud to have been a co-sponsor of the 2013 Dahrendorf Colloquium at St Antony's College, held from 3-5 May, which examined the challenges of "Combining Freedom and Diversity: Lessons from Experience in Britain, Canada, France, Germany, and the United States."
 The conference explored and compared how major North American and European democracies have addressed the difficulty of incorporating immigrant and minority groups into their national political, social, and economic life.
 A report on conclusions from the conference that will be relevant for policymakers is to be released in the coming months.
 For more information, please visit the conference webpage.

 For updates from the North American Studies Programme, please subscribe to our mailing list by sending an e-mail message to firstname.lastname@example.org.
-General inquiries may be directed to email@example.com.
+General enquiries may be directed to email@example.com.